wviechtb/r-user-group/blog.md

 permalink: /blog/
 ---

+### 2024-09-18: General Update

+In the Spring, we held a few meetings on various topics and also ran a workshop on latent variable modeling with the [lavaan](https://lavaan.ugent.be) package, which was taught by Yves Rosseel (the author of the lavaan package) from Ghent University.
+The workshop was a great success and was well attended with over 36 participants.

+However, attendance at the regular meetings has been quite low, so we are now reconsidering the format of the meetings.
+For the moment, we will have fewer regular meetings and will meet online via Zoom.
+If you would like to attend, please send an email to Wolfgang at <wolfgang.viechtbauer (at) maastrichtuniversity.nl> and I will give you the Zoom link.
+The next meeting will be on October 7th at 15:00.

 ### 2023-11-17: Workshop on Latent Variable Modeling

 Over the course of the last meetings, we have made arrangements for the first workshop that is organized by the group, which will be a workshop on latent variable modeling with the [lavaan](https://lavaan.ugent.be) package.
 The workshop will take place March 8th, 2024, and will be led by [Yves Rosseel](https://research.ugent.be/web/person/yves-rosseel-0/en), Professor of Data Analysis at Ghent University, who is also the author of the lavaan package.
 For further details about the workshop (and registration information), see [here](workshop_2024_lavaan.md).
 This is a great opportunity to learn about this general class of models directly from the author of lavaan package, which is the de-facto standard R package for fitting such models.